 Dr. Lesley Litman is the Director of the Executive M.A.
 Program in Jewish Education and works with the Experiment in Congregational Education as the coordinator of its Boston-based initiative.
 She also consults to The iCenter in the area of curriculum design and professional development in Israel education.
 Lesley hold a doctorate in Jewish education from The Jewish Theological Seminary.
 Her research interests focus on the connection between curriculum and innovation in congregational education.

 Dr. Evie Rotstein (Director of the New York School of Education) spent many years as a congregational school educator and camp educator, teaches on leadership issues, and has conducted significant research on interfaith families and the Jewish identity of teens.

 Rabbi Neal S. Scheindlin graduated summa cum laude from La Salle University in Philadelphia.
 He received an M.A. and Ordination as a Rabbi from The Jewish Theological Seminary of America in 1986.
 After working in several synagogues and in Jewish education in the East, Rabbi Scheindlin moved with his family to Los Angeles in 2001.

-Dr. Michael Zeldin (Senior National Director of the Schools of Education) is senior Editor of the Journal of Jewish Education, the premier research and scholarly journal in the field of Jewish education, is co-editor and lead author of Touching the Future: Mentoring and the Jewish Professional, and has been called "the intellectual father of the Reform Day school movement."
+Dr. Michael Zeldin (Former Senior National Director of the Schools of Education) is senior Editor of the Journal of Jewish Education, the premier research and scholarly journal in the field of Jewish education, is co-editor and lead author of Touching the Future: Mentoring and the Jewish Professional, and has been called "the intellectual father of the Reform Day school movement."